jblindsay/whitebox-tools/readme.txt

 - Added the ExposureTowardsWind tool.
 - Added the QuinnFlowAccumulation tool to perform a Quinn et al. (1995) flow accumulation operation.
 - Added the QinFlowAccumulation tool to perform a Qin et al. (2007) flow accumulation operation.
+- Added the Rho8FlowAccumulation tool to perform a Fairfield and Leymarie (1991) flow accumulation operation.
 - Added the RasterCalculator tool for performing complex mathematical operations on input rasters.
 - LidarHistogram now allows for a GPS time parameter, which can be useful for determining the number of flightlines in a LiDAR tile.